ACEsuit/ACEdensitymatrix/README.md

 add https://github.com/ACEsuit/Polynomials4ML.jl#generic_linear
 ```

-to set up the Julia environment.
+when set up the Julia environment (this might no longer be needed?).

 This repo also uses a developing version of `ACELuxOperators.jl`, which is not yet released and hence some code in this repo is directly "hacked" from ACELuxOperators.jl, which is also written by the author.